Santa Hermandad: Early formation

 The hermandades initially began to form in Andalusia in 1265, in towns seeking to “defend their interests” from Islamic rebels who had been taking land and proclaiming their leader king.
-The groups may have been inspired by a previously existing Islamic police force called the Shurta.
+The groups may have been inspired by a previously existing Islamic police force called the (شرطة).
 The hermandades worked as local militias to protect the towns they came from.
 Hermandades also curbed the actions of bandits and other criminals, becoming a kind of police force.
 As the hermandad gained more legitimacy, they also gained more powers and responsibilities.
 Along with working as a police force and militia, they also collected taxes, acted as judges, and worked with the Cortes and corregidores on these and similar administrative problems.
 The hermandad judges relied on the backing of the corregidores for legitimacy.
 The hermandad were given jurisdiction over a wide range of crimes including: "crimes on roads or in unpopulated areas; rape of honest women; blasphemy; and the passing of false money."

-As one of their first acts after the War of the Castilian Succession in 1475 to 1479, Ferdinand and Isabella "brought peace by the brilliant strategy of organizing rather than eliminating violence;" they established a centrally organized and efficient Holy Hermandad (Santa Hermandad) with themselves at its head.
+As one of their first acts after the War of the Castilian Succession in 1475 to 1479, Ferdinand and Isabella "brought peace by the brilliant strategy of organizing rather than eliminating violence"; they established a centrally organized and efficient Holy Brotherhood (Santa Hermandad) with themselves at its head.
 They adapted the existing form of the hermandad to the purpose of creating a general police force under the direction of officials appointed by themselves, and endowed with large powers of summary jurisdiction, even in capital cases.
 The rough and ready justice of the Santas Hermandades became famous for brutality.
 The original hermandades continued to serve as modest local police units until their final suppression in 1835.